idling-mind/flowfunc/README.md

 The nodes are created from regular python functions with docstrings (the `add` function in the following example).
 If docstrings are not found, the parser will fall back to function signature (as in the `subtract` function).
-It is also possible to create a node manually.
+It is also possible to create a node manually which offers more control.

 ```python
 from typing import Dict